bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-05-08-newsletter.md

   severe security problems.
 This is a follow up to the removal of network adjusted time from consensus code (see [Newsletter
   #288][news288 time]).

+## Corrections

+The example script for lamport signing ECDSA signature verification originally used `OP_CHECKSIG` but was updated after publication to use `OP_CHECKSIGVERIFY`; we thank Antoine Poinsot for reporting our error.

 {% assign day_after_posting = page.date | date: "%s" | plus: 86400 | date: "%Y-%m-%d 14:30" %}
 {% include snippets/recap-ad.md when=day_after_posting %}